YashJipkate/personal-site/content/blogs/gsocfinal.md

 ## How did I do it then?

 I started by taking a look at the existing documentation, and trying to understand what could be added.
-I also took a look at the existing docstrings, and trying to understand what could be improved and what could be done to make it more comprehensive and also conform it to Apache standards.
+I also took a look at the existing docstrings, and tried to understand what could be improved and what could be done to make it more comprehensive and also conform it to Apache standards.

 ### Docstrings